technicaljicama/technicaljicama/README.md

 ### Hi there 👋 i am PSVita-Dev, also known as azubisinmir or technicaljicama

-- 🔭 I’m currently working on reversing tiktok mssdk and argus algorithms
+- 🔭 I’m currently working on random stuff, you might see some new repos soon
 - 🌱 I’m currently learning c++,c
 - 💬 Ask me about tiktok api stuff